primetime129/InstaPostAlert/README.md

 ### 8. Discord Bot Creation

-for a detailed Tutorial on the Discord bot creation read XXX.md
+For a detailed tutorial on the Discord bot creation read the DiscordBotCreation.md

 ---